sagemath/trac_to_gh/Issue 219.md

 # Issue 219: more optimizations for special rings (e.g., copy, etc; use ssmod as an example to motivate this)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/219

 Original creator: was